yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 > **NOTE:** The `exFAT` file system is not recommended for regular usage on the Switch, as it's prone to file corruption.
 Large capacity microSD cards are usually formatted as `exFAT` by default.

 **Step 1:** In the Hekate Home menu, tap on the `Tools` tab and select `Partition SD Card`.
-> Hekate's partition manager will temporarily store all files into memory and place them back into the microSD card after the formatting process by default.
-Keep in mind that Hekate can only automatically back up data from the card as long as it's less than 4 GB in total size.
+> Hekate's partition manager by default will temporarily store all data from the card into memory and places it back after the formatting process is done.
+If the pop-up windows says that data cannot be backed up, select the `SD UMS` option to mount the microSD card to your computer to manually back up your data.

 **Step 2:** Tap `OK` on the pop-up and then tap `Next Step`.